Books like 'Somewhere Between Bitter and Sweet'

 Runaway Girls: A Contemporary Romance Boxed Set (Runaway) by Lexie Ray

 Rated: 4.17 of 5 stars · 6 ratingsPain.
 Betrayal.
 Denial.
 Sacrifice.
 Hope.
 One girl is escaping a world of abuse while another flees from her rapist.
 One girl slips away from slavery as another one runs away from a life of crime.
-One girl battles poverty while another one fights to win her life back... -
+One girl battles poverty while another one fights to win her life back.
+What ties them all together?
+At one time or another, they all worked at Mama’s nightclub, selling their bodies to make a living... -

 -